 Death

-Baty, who authored approximately 18 books on legal matters, died shortly after completing the first proof of their last book, International Law in Twilight.
-The book provides commentary on legal issues as well as history, politics, and problems related to Japan and the Far East, drawing from their extensive experience as a legal advisor to the Japanese Foreign Office.[22]
+Baty, who authored approximately 18 books on legal matters, died shortly after completing the first proof of Baty's last book, International Law in Twilight.
+The book provides commentary on legal issues as well as history, politics, and problems related to Japan and the Far East, drawing from extensive experience as a legal advisor to the Japanese Foreign Office.[21]

 Gender identity